 The Trustee understands that modern slavery risk can occur in operations and supply chains.
-The Trustee considers risk assessment a critical process to identifying the inherent risk of modern slavery across the Trust.
+The Trustee consider risk assessment a critical process to identifying the inherent risk of modern slavery across the Trust.
 As Trustee, we conduct an annual risk assessment on all Trusts that meet the Modern Slavery Act reporting threshold.
 The risk assessment is done separately to Perpetual Group's corporate modern slavery risk assessment and is in addition to routine due diligence activities undertaken for management of the Trust.
-It is also in addition to due diligence activities undertaken for the assessment and management of modern slavery risks in the Trust by the Investment Manager.